gonikisgo/2025/_posts/2025-04-28-imagenet-flaws.md

 The examples demonstrate that the incorrect labels are not just random noise, but are also an outcome of the dataset's construction process.
 WordNet might not have been the most suitable foundation to build on, as its definitions are not precise enough.
 Also, some meanings shift over time, which is a problem in the era of VLMs.
 Perhaps WordNet and ImageNet should co-evolve.

-Relying solely on MTurkers and using Wikipedia (a source that may be edited by non-experts, updated in real-time, or lack precise definitions) not only led to the inclusion of noisy labels but also sometimes distorted the very concepts that the classes were intended to represent.
+Relying solely on MTurkers and using Wikipedia (a source that may be edited by non-experts, updated in real-time, or lacks precise definitions) not only led to the inclusion of noisy labels but also sometimes distorted the very concepts that the classes were intended to represent.
 For example, the *"sunglasses, dark glasses, shades"* and *"sunglass"* classes represent the same object — sunglasses.
 While this is accurate for the former class, the latter class is defined in WordNet as "a convex lens that focuses the rays of the sun; used to start a fire".
 This definition was lost during the dataset's construction process, resulting in two classes representing the same concept.